xjqicuhk/SIMS/README.md

-# Semi-parametric Image Synthesis
+# Semi-parametric Image Synthesis (SIMS)

-This is a Tensorflow implementation of Semi-parametric Image Synthesis.
+This is a Tensorflow implementation of Semi-parametric Image Synthesis (SIMS).

 <img src="./overallpipeline.png"/>